jpane24/OVtool/README.md

 # plot.ov(ovtool_results_twang, print_graphic = "1", col = "bw")
 ```

+### 3.3.4 Recommendations for reporting the sensitivty analysis

 Finally, we can interpret this graphic by running the summary command on
 the `ov` object: